Difference Between Annuity and 401k

 Conclusion

-Both Annuity and 401k provides sound retirement plans if managed properly.
+Both Annuity and 401k provide sound retirement plans if managed properly.
 The Annuity has a large number of options, while there are no options in 401k accounts.
-The main difference between these two schemes lies in the amount of contribution limit.
-Contributions in 401k are restricted with limited funds while the Annuity is not affected by any such limitations.
+The main difference between these two schemes lies in the contribution limit amount.
+Contributions in 401k are restricted with limited funds, while the Annuity is not affected by such limitations.

 Recommended Articles

-This has been a guide to Annuity vs 401k.
-Here we discuss the top differences between Annuity and 401k along with infographics and comparison table.
-You may also have a look at the following articles –
+This article is a guide to Annuity vs. 401k.
+Here we discuss the top differences between Annuity and 401k, infographics, and a comparison table.
+You may also have a look at the following articles: -